circleupx/circleupx.github.io/_posts/2021-08-08-json-api-creating-resources.md

 }
 ```

-The Mediatr command class is also very simple, it simply accepts the JSON:API document and stores it on a field that can be used on the handler.
+The Mediatr command class is also very simple, it accepts an incoming JSON:API document and stores it on a public field that can be access by the handler.
 Here is the class definition for the command class.

 ```c#
 public class CreateCustomerResourceCommand : IRequest<Customer>